PS5 SSD upgrade: how it install it

 Lift the PS5 expansion slot cover plate to reveal the second screw.

-You’ll need this screw and spacer in order to secure your PS5 SSD in the slot.
+You’ll need this screw and spacer to secure your PS5 SSD in the slot.
 It’s just hanging out near the top for this purpose and has no functionality before you install your PS5 SSD.
-Hang onto this screw to complete step 5.
+Hang onto this screw to complete Step 5.

 💡 Pro tip: It’s best to go in diagonally, as shown, before firmly pressing the SSD in.
-You’ll know when it’s locked in – I had to lift up the SSD before it sank into place due to the fact that there’s a bit of a lip along the bottom.
+You’ll know when it’s locked in – I had to lift up the SSD before it sank into place because there’s a bit of a lip along the bottom.
 Scrapping the bottom floor of the green area (what I did at first) didn’t work.
 Lift a little.
-(Do you even lift, bro?)

-Once you have the pins aligned, forcefully rest the PS5 SSD flat in the expansion slot bay and put the spacer underneath the SSD screw hole.
+Once the pins are aligned, forcefully rest the PS5 SSD flat in the expansion slot bay and put the spacer underneath the SSD screw hole.
 Tighten the screw through the top part of that same hole.

 Your PS5 SSD upgrade is complete.
 Now it’s time to put the PS5 back together again.

-I’ve seen people try to skip this step and it’s a major no-no. Reattach the thin metal expansion slot cover over the top of your newly installed M.2 PS5 SSD.
-Use the first screw that you totally didn’t drop in the PlayStation 5 fan to secure it in place.
+I’ve seen people try to skip this step, and that’s a major no-no. Reattach the thin metal expansion slot cover over the top of your newly installed M.2 PS5 SSD.
+Use the first screw you definitely didn’t drop in the PlayStation 5 fan to secure it.

 Why do people skip this step?
 Because it seems like the PS5 SSD with the heatsink is big enough for the expansion slot and many people suspect it doesn’t need to be reattached (some people have bought junk third-party heatsinks that they claim won’t fit into the expansion slot, which is why I suggest most people should buy a PS5 SSD with a heatsink included from the start).